nolan-h-hamilton/Consenrich/Examples.md

 # Genome-Wide Signal Estimation in Heterogeneous HTS Datasets

-- The aim of these experiments is to demonstrate simultaneously robust and encompassing signal extraction from multi-sample noisy ATAC-seq data.
+- The aim of these experiments is to demonstrate both robust and encompassing signal identification and quantification from multi-sample, noisy ATAC-seq data.

 - A set of heterogeneous, publicly available ATAC-seq alignments from human lymphoblastoid cell lines is used for evaluation, combined with